Art and Australia, vol. 49, no. 1, Spring 2011.

 The term ‘mise-en-abyme‘ is used to name the uncanny effect of nested representations, where paintings exist within paintings and interiors within interiors, where a picture of a trophy is a trophy, and where a painting of a handbag is displayed on the very shop shelf where you would expect to find the handbag.
 While the mise-en-abyme is routinely understood as a vortex that renders meaning unstable, in Zavros’s case it has the opposite effect.
 It reinforces associations, as if there were no outside from which to view things differently.
 Zavros welcomes his audience into the enclosure.
 In the small painting, V12 Narcissus (2009), he admires his reflection in the bonnet of his Mercedes Benz SL600 sports car.
 The title refers to the Greek myth of a beautiful boy who, spurning the affections of Echo, preferred his own reflection.
 But Zavros’s painting does not spurn lovers; it beckons them to join in.
 If the painting shows Zavros enjoying his good person reflected in the bonnet of his prized car, it invites the painting’s self-satisfied owner-viewers to enjoy their own selves similarly, metaphorically reflected in their prized painting.

 Mirror imagery is recurrent in Zavros’s work.
 In Echo (2009), new chrome weightlifting equipment is stationed somewhat incongruously in the famous mirrored hall at Versailles.
 Back in the seventeenth century, mirrors were prohibitively expensive, and the extravagant hall was Louis XIV’s investment in his own power and magnificence—its mirrors reflecting paintings that celebrated his life and personage.
-Zavros’s painting suggests that this gym gear—symbolising the widespread desire for the body beautiful—is the contemporary echo, reflection, or heir of aristocratic vanity.
+Zavros’s painting suggests that this gym gear—symbolising the widespread desire for the body beautiful—is the contemporary echo of, reflection of, or heir to aristocratic vanity.

 Of course, Echo is also an echo of the art world’s own Sun King, Jeff Koons—Zavros’s patron saint.
 When Zavros painted it, Koons had just had his big vanity show at Versailles.8 Zavros and Koons both emphasise traditional craftsmanship (although Zavros does the work himself).
 Zavros’s shiny barbells can be seen as a nod to Koons’s stainless-steel sculptures such as Rabbit (1986), which similarly sucked in its surroundings at Versailles.
 However, the differences between Koons and Zavros are more telling.

 When Zavros makes reference to conventional moralities, it is usually to invalidate them.
 V12 Narcissus may refer to a myth that warns us against vanity, but the painting embraces vanity.
 And although the erasing of the faces of male models in the Debaser drawings (2007) could remind us that we are fashion victims, actually it makes its subjects seem even more sublimely remote and beautiful (in the process suggesting that they actually had identities to rub out).
-On a similar note, in a 2011 set of photo etchings, Disappear Here, Zavros’s monogram ‘MZ’ is written, apparently in cocaine, on the black non-reflective face of a hand mirror.
-The monogram disappears as the powder is chopped into lines and consumed, leaving no monogram and no reflection.
+On a similar note, in his etching, Disappear Here (2011), Zavros’s monogram ‘MZ’ is written, apparently in cocaine, on the black non-reflective face of a hand mirror.
+The monogram will disappear as the powder is chopped into lines and consumed, leaving no monogram and no reflection.
 A nod to American writer Bret Easton Ellis, here Zavros suggests that the high life may come at the cost of one’s very self.
 However, being more stylish than scary, these images enable us to entertain this possibility without being too put off.